webprog25/finalproject-devotiontoc/README.md

 # Marcel Gabriel Janzer
 Mobile first web app for tracking gym workouts.

+I managed to introduce a bug in the charts, so they are not wokring properly right now.
+The rest should work and I introduced some additional features that I did not plan beforehand.
+For example, the ability to change the profile picture.

 Note: this is tested on chrome with a screen sice of an iphone 12 pro You can achieve this by opneing the developer console and at the bottom left corner change the screen size and choose different phones.